executors/executors/wording.md

 #### Properties for bulk execution guarantees

-Bulk execution guarantee properties communicate the forward progress and ordering guarantees of execution agents with respect to other agents within the same bulk submission.
+Bulk execution guarantee properties communicate the forward progress and ordering guarantees of execution agents with respect to other agents supporting the same bulk submission.

 `bulk_guarantee_t` provides nested property types and objects as indicated below.